machal/cssmine-content/nastroje-postprocesing.md

 Post-processing: Autoprefixer, Pixrem and Other
 ===============================================

-Post processing or a or subsequent processing of the CSS code is an interesting trend in the world of CSS.
+Post processing or subsequent processing of the CSS code is an interesting trend in the world of CSS.

-It usually stands for adding code to fallbacks for older browsers but it could partialy replace preprocessors in a few year's time.
+It usually stands for adding code to fallbacks for older browsers but it could partially replace preprocessors in a few year's time.
 Let's demonstrate the usage on some post processing tools.

 Autoprefixer: Adding Prefixed Declarations
 ------------------------------------------